InterCity (British Rail): Privatisation

-InterCity Railtours
+InterCity railtours

-The train operating company Locomotive Services Limited has begun to reuse the InterCity name for its numerous programmes of electric-worked or occasional diesel railtours.
-An Intercity-liveried set of first-class Mk3 coaches, including a matching DVT, is used for the trains.
-The electric locomotives used for the tours are painted in the matching InterCity paint scheme.
-Electric locomotives allocated to these trains include British Rail Class 86s, Class 87s & Class 90s.
-The unique Class 89 No 89001 is planned to be used to haul InterCity trains following the completion of its restoration.
-Most diesel-worked trains use locos which are not painted in InterCity livery.
-Although allocated for use on diesel and electric railtours, the coaches have on occasion been hauled by steam locomotives when out on test.
+The train operating company Locomotive Services Limited purchased the InterCity name for use of its numerous programmes of electric-worked or occasional diesel railtours.

+An InterCity-liveried set of first-class Mark 3 coaches, including a matching DVT, is hauled regularly by several electric locomotives representing Classes 86, 87, 89 and 90.
+Most diesel-hauled trains use locomotives which are not painted in InterCity livery.